On the Asymptotic Properties of Debiased Machine Learning Estimators

 Last version JMP version JMP Online Appendix

-Abstract: This paper studies debiased machine learning (DML) under a novel asymptotic framework, providing insights that inform applied practice and explain simulation findings.
-DML is a two-step estimation method applicable to many econometric models where the parameter of interest depends on unknown nuisance functions.
-It uses $K$-fold sample splitting to estimate the nuisance functions and attains standard asymptotic properties under weaker conditions than classical semiparametric methods, accommodating flexible machine-learning estimators in the first step.
-Practitioners implementing DML confront two main decisions: whether to use DML1 or DML2 (the two variants of DML estimators), and how to choose $K$?
-Existing practice favors DML2 with large $K$ based on simulation evidence, but these recommendations lack theoretical justification, as existing theory shows both variants are asymptotically equivalent for any fixed $K$.
-Under an asymptotic framework in which $K$ grows with the sample size $n$, we demonstrate that DML2 offers theoretical advantanges over DML1 in terms of bias, mean squared error, and inference.
-We provide conditions under which increasing $K$ reduces DML2’s second-order asymptotic bias and MSE.
-These results support using DML2 with $K$ as large as feasible, and in particular with $K=n$, for which we propose a computationally simple procedure.
+Abstract: This paper studies debiased machine learning (DML) under a novel asymptotic framework.
+DML is a two-step estimation method for econometric models in which the parameter of interest depends on unknown nuisance functions.
+It uses $K$-fold cross-fitting to accommodate flexible machine-learning estimators.
+Practitioners implementing DML confront multiple decisions: whether to use DML1 or DML2 (two variants of DML estimators), and how to choose $K$.
+Existing fixed-$K$ asymptotic theory establishes that DML1 and DML2 are asymptotically equivalent, offering no formal guidance on which variant to use or how to select $K$.
+Under a framework in which $K$ can grow with the sample size $n$, we demonstrate that DML2 offers theoretical advantages over DML1 in terms of bias, mean-squared error (MSE), and inference.
+When first-step estimators admit a linear stochastic expansion, we further show that for scalar DML2 the choice $K=n$ is asymptotically optimal in terms of second-order asymptotic bias and MSE.